Gather Materials

 Note

-Once the MP3 is synchronized correctly and scripts have been applied, you have to add a cover art picture in its metadata that Karaoke Mugen will dipslay on screen when the kara will be played
+Once the MP3 is synchronized correctly and scripts have been applied, you have to add a cover art picture in its metadata that Karaoke Mugen will dipslay on screen when the kara plays.

 ass ass